vigri/scantailor-advanced/README.md

       Hold **`Shift`** pressed to select vertical guides only or **`Ctrl`** for horizontal ones.
       Hold **`Shift+Ctrl`** to attach that to both the nearest vertical and horizontal guides.
     * Use the **context menu** to enable/disable showing the hard margins rectangle.

+## License

+This software is licensed under GNU GPLv3, you can read more about it on our [LICENSE](/LICENSE) file